 Payment plans are the sensible approach to paying education expenses.
 They allow for smaller, affordable payments instead of paying your balance in one lump sum.
 PBA's monthly payment plans are serviced by Tuition Management Systems (TMS).
 The payment plans are interest free and there is no approval process.
-There is an enrollment fee of $53 per semester.
 The plans offered are:

 Beginning in May – 6 Fall Payments Due on the 15th of the Month